The Alsace Experience

 - Time for relaxing and exploring on your own.

-Beginning in 2018, we’re shifting our meeting/drop-off point to the train station in Colmar, just 20 minutes from our base village of Kientzheim.
+Our meeting/drop-off point is train station in Colmar, just 20 minutes from our base village of Kientzheim.
 Colmar is on the train line between Strasbourg and Mulhouse and does have several TGV trains each day, providing convenient access to Strasbourg, Paris, Charles de Gaulle airport, the EuroAirport (serving Mulhouse, France and Basel, Switzerland) and also southern France.